thecodeholic/php-mvc-framework/README.md

 6. Go to the `public` folder
 7. Start php server by running command `php -S 127.0.0.1:8080`
 8. Open in browser http://127.0.0.1:8080
-9. You can skip `steps 6 & 7` by running the command `php codeholic serve` in the `terminal / cmd`
-10. You need to be in the same directory where this `README.md` file is to perform the `step 9`
+9. You can skip `steps 6 & 7` by running the command `php codeholic serve` in the `terminal / cmd`.
+You must be in the same directory where this `README.md` file is to perform this step

 ------
 ## Installation using docker